VikkiWalls/30-Day-Map-Challenge-2022/README.md

 * [Routes Data](https://github.com/jpatokal/openflights/blob/master/data/routes.dat)

 #### Notes:
-Needs updated to take into consideration the curvature of the earth.
+* Was updated a few days later to take into consideration the curvature of the earth.
+* Cartopy would not install in my conda environment - I had to use mambaforge in order to access the package.

 [Back to top](#30-day-map-challenge-2022)